The Federal Sentencing Guidelines

 This explanation of the guidelines provides only the most general principles underlying federal sentencing.
 In fact, the computation of a federal sentence can be very complicated, and requires a careful understanding of the facts of the case and the defendant's personal history.
 Defendants in federal criminal cases need an attorney who understands the guidelines, and how they can be used to obtain every available point reduction.

-James S. Friedman LLC has extensive experience representing defendants in federal court.
-The firm represents defendants with charges involving narcotics, securities fraud, insider trading, government contracts fraud, internet and computer-related crimes, theft of government property, child pornography, tax crimes, and other federal offenses.
+We have extensive experience representing defendants in federal court.
+We represent defendants with charges involving narcotics, securities fraud, insider trading, government contracts fraud, internet and computer-related crimes, theft of government property, child pornography, tax crimes, and other federal offenses.
 If you have been charged with a federal crime in New Jersey, or in any federal court in New York City, your first telephone call should be to us.
 THE CASE AGENTS ARE NOT YOUR FRIENDS.
 DO NOT SPEAK TO THEM.
 RATHER, JUST TELL THEM YOU WANT A LAWYER, AND CALL US RIGHT AWAY.